-In-Family Abuse (including live-in boyfriend or girlfriend) Child Protective Services - (916) 875-5437
+In-Family Abuse (including live-in boyfriend or girlfriend)

+Child Protective Services - (916)875-5437

-Third Party Abuse (i.e., neighbor, babysitter, school employee) in the event that an employee of the school is known or suspected to be a perpetrator of child abuse, standard reporting procedures must be followed.
+Third Party Abuse (i.e., neighbor, babysitter, school employee) if an employee of the school is known or suspected to be a perpetrator of child abuse, standard reporting procedures must be followed.
 Report to law enforcement agency where abuse occurred (i.e., grandma's house within city limits-report to police.)

+Sheriff - Patrol Officer - (916)874-5115

+Child Abuse Bureau - (916)874-5191

-Sheriff - Patrol Officer - (916) 874-5115 Child Abuse Bureau - (916) 874-5191 Sexual Assault/Child Abuse Division - (916) 264-5771
+Police - Patrol Officer - (916)264-5471

+Sexual Assault/Child Abuse Division - (916)264-5771

-- Submit a written Suspected Child Abuse Report on PC form 11166 within 36 hours of knowledge, observation, or reasonable suspicion that a student has been the victim of abuse.
+- 2. Submit a written Suspected Child Abuse Report on PC form 11166 within 24 hours of knowledge, observation, or reasonable suspicion that a student has been the victim of abuse.
 Report forms can be downloaded from www.sacdhhs.com.
 Fill in the form completely giving both your work address and telephone number.
 Write in the name of the person to whom you spoke.
-Teachers may confer and ask support from the principal and/or other colleagues who have been trained. - a.
+Teachers may confer and ask support from the principal and/or other colleagues who have been trained. - 3.
 Keep a copy of the report for your protection in a confidential file.
-Do not file or record in student's record. - b.
+Do not file or record in student's record. - 4.
 Send a copy of the report to the agency to which you reported by telephone.